 Other – Students who need to need to stay late for any reason other than those listed above can still fill out the request to stay late form.
 The Residence Life Coordinator will review all requests and determine if an exception will be granted.

 Please note that students with an approved late check-out should not have visitors in the building for any reason.
 The halls are considered CLOSED to students and the public.

 What are intensified quiet hours?

 Intensified quiet hours allow students a quiet environment to study for finals.
 It is recommended that room doors remain closed during this time.
-Intensified quiet hours begin at 11:59pm the Saturday before finals and end at noon on Friday of finals week, although each hall may have its own varied schedule.
+Intensified quiet hours begin at 11:59pm the Saturday before finals and end at 5:00pm on Thursday of finals week, although each hall may have its own varied schedule.
 Students visiting another hall are still responsible for knowing and abiding by that hall's intensified quiet hours.

 What happens if I receive a violation during intensified quiet hours?

 Residents involved in behavior that interferes with other residents' needs for quiet may be asked to leave the hall immediately and may be subject to University disciplinary proceedings.

 What do I need to do to make sure my room is clean?